 More inclusive gender options

 If you only list "Man" and "Woman" as gender identity options on your survey, you're communicating to employees that you believe gender is binary.
-The Diversity and Inclusion Survey template provides 5 gender identities to choose from, 7 sexual orientations, and more race/ethnicity options than what is provided by the EEOC.
+The Diversity and Inclusion Survey template provides a variety of options for gender identity, sexual orientation, and race/ethnicity.

 When choosing the demographics for your survey, seek input from Employee Resource Groups, your legal team, or any other resources you have available to you if you want to make any changes to our template's demographics.